twray/One-Minute-Experience-Docs/README.md

 The following is a brief walkthrough on how to install Directus on your own server.
 You can also follow [their own set up guide here](https://docs.directus.io/installation/git.html).

-First, create and navigate to a public URL which will host our Directus installation.
+First, create and navigate to a public Web directory that will host our Directus installation.

 ```